 "She's like Carrie Underwood, but not pretty."
 "What's up with this chick's eyes?"
 "Who names their kid Kirbie?"
 It was two and a half years ago when I started my job as POPSUGAR Beauty's video host.
 And as I read the Internet's first reaction to my on-camera presence, I felt like I was being bullied in middle school.
-I had always wanted to be on the small screen, so I was so thrilled to start this adventure.
+I had always wanted to be on-camera, so I was so thrilled to start this adventure.
 But after my first video went up, I went from excited and confident to disappointed and insecure.

 My job is based around being on camera.
 Whether it's demonstrating how to properly apply foundation, interviewing A-listers like Sofia Vergara, or turning myself into a zombie-fied Taylor Swift, everything I do from 9 to 5 is broadcast for the world to see.
 Some argue that by putting myself out there, I am subjecting myself to scrutiny.
 "You ask for it," they say.
 Celebrities deal with this on a daily basis.
 In fact, when I posted about Taylor Swift this week, comments included: "I don't like her face," and "Have a friend who had met her and been at a birthday party with her.
 She said she's a very dull person and very boring.
 I do like her music though."
 Is it justified to judge someone after a 10-minute interaction?